 10. “I will find my way back to you”

 The twin flame separation is one of the types of breakups that get back together.
-Once you hit the crisis stage, you may experience twin flame separation.
-You could be the one running away and your twin soul chasing you, or vice versa.
+You may experience the ‘twin flame’ separation once you hit the crisis stage.
+You could be the one running away and your twin soul may be chasing you, or vice versa, or you may even break up amicably.
 Or you could both be switching between the roles of the runner and the chaser.
 The stage is primarily about distancing oneself from a twin flame connection because of the intimidating nature of intimacy that you both share.

-Break up timeline: A twin flame separation can last for weeks, months, years or even lifetimes.
+Getting back together after a breakup like this is inevitable.
+A twin flame separation can last for weeks, months, years, or even lifetimes.
 During this separation, one plays the role of ‘runner’ and the other is the ‘chaser’.

 How To Get Back Together After A Breakup Naturally

-- What were the major problems that caused the breakup?
+- What were the major reasons that caused the breakup?

 - What are the solutions and strategies to fix those problems?

-- Can me and my ex work together with patience?
+- Can my ex and I work together with patience?

 - Do I have a list of unfixable dealbreakers?

-- Do we differ fundamentally in our core values?
+- Do we differ fundamentally in terms of our core values?

-After you have thoroughly thought about the above questions, follow these steps:
+After you have thoroughly gone through the questions mentioned above, you may follow these steps:

-- Discuss with your ex what you both have learned from the initial split
+- Ask your ex what they have learned from the initial split and discuss your takeaways too.
+Open communication works wonders

-- Keep your closed ones in the loop instead of keeping it a secret
+- Keep your mutual friends in the loop instead of keeping it a secret

-- Go through a trial run to test the success of the reconciliation with your ex
+- Go through a trial run to test the success of the reconciliation after breakup

-- If it’s time to let go, don’t be afraid to give up again (self worth over anything)
+- If it’s time to let go, don’t be afraid to give up again and don’t wait for them to come back (self-worth over anything)

-Finally, let’s speak about letting go of an ex.
-Yes we know closure can be difficult sometimes!
-On this, Gaurav Deka advises, “When parents die and you miss out on your final goodbye, where’s the closure?
+Now that we have an answer to the burning question: is it possible to get back together after a breakup?, let’s also speak about letting go of an ex.
+Yes, we know closure can be difficult sometimes!
+On this, Gaurav advises, “Where’s the closure when parents die and you miss out on your final goodbye?
 So, for closure, you don’t need the other person.
 All you need is you.
-Closure has to happen within you.”
+Closure has to happen within you. ?
+Trust the healing process.”

-The timeline depends on the types of breakups that get back together.
+Couples who break up and get back together do so at their own pace.
+There is no fixed timeline, or to be precise, the timeline depends on the types of breakups that get back together.
 It is shorter for heat-of-the-moment breakups and longer for infidelity breakups.
 Similarly, it is shorter for codependent relationship breakups and longer for ‘wrong timing’ breakups.
+Partners may also take a break in a relationship voluntarily till the time some life situation improves.